top of page

 A Teleological Explanation for the Laws of Nature

 If we take a step back, we can realize that there is another way to explain “Why These Laws?” without finding a unique final theory.
-We can see if the approach that worked to solving the mystery of the constants will work here.
+We can see if the approach that worked to solve the mystery of the constants will work here.
 We can examine what would happen to the universe if these laws were qualitatively different than they actually are, or if they didn’t exist at all.
 When we do this, we can see that without these laws of nature, our universe would have no order, complexity, or structure.
-Aaron will provide a few examples.
-But I want to emphasize at the outset that while some of these examples may be a bit complicated for some listeners, try to follow the main idea:
+We'll provide a few examples.
+But we want to emphasize at the outset that while some of these examples may be a bit complicated for some listeners, try to follow the main idea.

 These three examples show that significant changes in our qualitative laws would undermine all order, structure, and complexity in the universe.
 Without electromagnetism, gravity, and quantum mechanics we wouldn’t have galaxies, stars, planets, atoms, or life.